DanielWinning/node-package-template/README.md

 npm link vendor/package-name
 ```

-Now you can test your package - see the example below, this is how we would use the `helloWorld` function inside our
+Now you can test your package - see the example below, this is how we would use the `HelloWorld` class inside our
 real world project:
 ```
-import { helloWorld } from "@my-org/node-package-template";
+import { HelloWorld } from "@my-org/node-package-template";

-console.log(helloWorld());
+console.log(HelloWorld.greetWorld());
 ```

+### Added TDD
+It's good practice to use Test Driven Development, so I've included jest.
+Write your tests inside the tests directory -
+an example using the `HelloWorld` class has been included.
+Run the command `npm test` to run your tests.